Last updated 01/04/2021

 The NHS will be routinely scheduling the second doses between four and twelve weeks after the first dose.
 This will allow more people to benefit from the protection provided from the first dose during the roll-out phase.
 Evidence from the Phase 3 trials indicate high levels of protection against serious disease and death from around two weeks after the first dose.
 This change to the dosing intervals has been supported by the British Society of Immunology in a statement you can read HERE.

-When you have your first dose, you should receive a record card with your next appointment written on it for an appointment.
+When you have your first dose, you should receive a leaflet and a record card with your next appointment (within 12 weeks) written on it.
+Your second dose will be administered at the same venue as your first dose.

 It is important to have both doses of the vaccine to give you the best protection.